Tearistturnip/flix_clone/README.md

 The following **additional** user stories are implemented:

-- [ ] List anything else that you can get done to improve the app functionality! (+1-3pts)
+- [x] List anything else that you can get done to improve the app functionality! (+1-3pts) If there was a settings page, so the user could have more control.
+Change the coloring of the app/text.
+   Any more of the optionals of course.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):